Skip to main content

 CARE interns have a wide variety of personal and professional interests.
 Some have chosen to continue in violence prevention and advocacy whereas others have gone on to graduate and professional schools in their chosen career paths.

-Meet CARE's 2023-2024 Interns!
+Meet CARE's 2024-2025 Interns!

-Left: Paulina Enriquez-Vazquez (she/her)
+Left: Maddie Bellis (she/her)